BabylonJS/Documentation/content/features/featuresDeepDive/crowdNavigation/crowdAgents.md

 Now we have a navmesh, we can create autonomous agents and make them navigate within that navmesh constraint.
 The agents will find the best path to that destination while avoiding other crowd agents.
-An agent is attach to a Transform.
+An agent is attached to a Transform.
 That means that you have to attach a mesh to see them but also that you can attach pretty much anything.

 A demo can be found at: <Playground id="#X5XCVT#240" title="Crowd and Navigation Agents" description="Crowd and navigation agents."/>